21 surprising reasons you should tell your kids to go out and play today

 So the next time you see kids giggling while they hang on jungle gyms or dig around in a sandbox, you might not want to just write it off as silliness — they're actually learning the fundamentals of adult behavior.

-In honor of June 21 — the longest day of the year — here are 21 reasons you should encourage the kids in your life to play more this summer and all year long.
+Here are 21 reasons you should encourage the kids in your life to play more all year long.

 1. Kids aren't made to sit still.
 They're made to play.